spencerT101/spencerT101/README.md

 Checkout my pinned repo's which demonstrate some of the projects I have worked on during the course and after.

-Free to reach out or connect on <a href="https://www.linkedin.com/in/spencertaber/"> LinkedIn </a>
+Feel free to reach out on <a href="https://www.linkedin.com/in/spencertaber/"> LinkedIn </a>